ved-sharma-2411/VS-MUSIC/README.md

 2. Import the database:

-   - Open `VG_MUSIC.sql` in your database management tool (e.g., phpMyAdmin) and import it.
+   - Open `VS_MUSIC.sql` in your database management tool (e.g., phpMyAdmin) and import it.

 3. Configure the database connection: